Class Ranking, Distinct & Academic State Distinction, Graduating with Honors, Tennessee Scholars, Top 10

 · Earn 12 or more semester hours of transcripted post-secondary credit

-GRADUATING WITH HONORS
+GRADUATING WITH STATE HONORS

 meeting all the benchmarks for all ACT or SAT Subtests

-Reading Score 18
+- Reading Score 18

-Math Score 22
+- Math Score 22

-English Score 22
+- English Score 22

-Science Score 23
+- Science Score 23

 TENNESSEE SCHOLARS

-A student who earns a composite score of nineteen (19) or higher on the ACT, or an equivalent score on the SAT, and earns a capstone industry certification as promoted by the Department of Education, shall be recognized as a Tennessee Tri-Star Scholar upon graduation from high school.
+A student who earns a composite score of nineteen (19) or higher on the ACT, or an equivalent score on the SAT, and earns a Tier 3 industry certification as promoted by the Department of Education, shall be recognized as a Tennessee Tri-Star Scholar upon graduation from high school.
 The public high school shall recognize the student's achievement at the graduation ceremony by placing an appropriate designation on the student's diploma, or other credentials, or by providing a ribbon or cord to be worn with graduation regalia.
 The student shall be noted as a Tennessee Tri-Star Scholar in the school's graduation program

 TOP TEN